Europe visa approved

 US visa refused

-It was my US visa interview at US embassy, New Delhi and it was refused which I was just not hoping for.
-I and other people who were supporting my trip were almost sure that I will get the visa.
-I had four sponsorship letters, my sponsor’s bank account papers, my own documents but the visa consular did not even see them.
-I arrived at the embassy at 7.45 am as it was my interview at 8.
-Everything seemed very secured at first.
-The security was organized by an private security company.
-I did not know see any Indian police there which I think was a good idea.
+I had my US visa interview at the US Embassy in New Delhi, and to my disappointment, it was refused.
+This was the last thing I was expecting.
+Both I and the people supporting my trip were almost certain I would get the visa.
+I had four sponsorship letters, my sponsor’s bank account papers, and my own documents, but the visa officer didn’t even look at them.
+I reached the embassy at 7:45 AM for my 8:00 AM interview.
+Security seemed very strict and was managed by a private security company.
+I didn’t see any Indian police there, which, in my opinion, was a good decision.
+Personally, I trust private security more than the local police.

 Guide training program – week 7